AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 This functionality has been extended to EVM indexing, with the release of an `evm-typegen` tool to generate TypeScript interfaces and decoding functions for EVM logs.

-Once again, the template repository already includes interfaces for ERC-721 contracts, which is the subject of this guide.
+Once again, the template repository already includes interfaces for ERC721 contracts, which is the subject of this guide.
 But it is still important to explain what needs to be done, in case, for example, one wants to index a different type of contract.

 First of all, it is necessary to obtain the definition of its Application Binary Interface (ABI).
 This can be obtained in the form of a JSON file, which will be imported into the project.

 1. It is advisable to copy the JSON file in the `src/abis` subfolder.
-2. To automatically generate TypeScript interfaces from an ABI definition, and decode event data, simply run this command from the project's root folder
+2. To automatically generate TypeScript interfaces from an ABI definition, and decode event data, simply run this command from the project's root folder.

 ```bash
 npx squid-evm-typegen --abi src/abi/ERC721.json --output src/abi/erc721.ts